 AICL defines risk appetite as the aggregate amount of risk which it is seeking, willing to accept and looking to avoid, in pursuit of business objectives over a set period of time.
-AICL's risk appetite statement, agreed by the AICL Board, provides:
+AICL's risk appetite statement, agreed by the AICL Board, provides risk preference statements for the types of risk AICL faces in the course of its business.